samedhi/datastore-backup/README.md

       # This will download the specified bucket `.ds_backup` by default
       > ./dsbackup.py <bucket_name>
       ```

+3. Use the same `APPLICATION_ID` on your `dev_appserver` or `webtest` that you
+   use on your production server.
+This can be done by setting the
+   [APPLICATION_ID on your testbed test](https://cloud.google.com/appengine/docs/standard/python/refdocs/google.appengine.ext.testbed) or setting the `APPLICATION_ID` as an environment variable in your
+   `dev_appserver`.
+Note that your `APPLICATION_ID` in production seems to be
+   `"s~" + <project_id>`.
+So this project name would be `s~example-project`.

-3. Hydrate the backups into Datastore entities in your test or within your
+4. Hydrate the backup into Datastore entities in test or within
    `dev_appserver` using the following guiding example.

    ```python